jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - General code cleanup
 	- Move stuff to emitters and signals where it can be
 	- Keep a consistent pattern

+- Add secret box
+	- It asks for a specific condition hotdog in a note
+	- If fulfilled gives some kind of unique reward

+- Make an ending segment
+	- Newspaper article detailing how the factory was shut down
+	- Have the facility be run down or full of rats

+- Kill floor for stuff that falls off the desk